beasleyDOTcom/Beasleydotcom.com/README.txt

 Thanks for checking out the website / code for my personal music project!

-As much as I feel like a boss in my wardrobe I struggle to represent in other visual arts.
+As much as I feel like a boss in my wardrobe I struggle to represent myself in other visual arts.

 So special thanks to AJ @ajlkn for putting this little template together and giving me a creative base to jump from.